jamessouth/old-portfolio/art.md

 ```
 This will create a web_modules folder with our dependency inside, and we can now reference it in our js, like so: `import { Workbox } from '../web_modules/workbox-window.js'`.
 That's it!
 When I deploy, I move the web_modules folder into dist with the other production files.

 So that's about it!
 Snowpack is a pretty simple way to handle dependencies and build an application without all the overhead of a bundler, but you can still add one for production if you need to.
 However, for those interested, I'm planning another article (and possibly a small utility to handle everything discussed therein) on how to put some finishing touches on your Snowpack project (or any non-bundled project) to get some other benefits of bundling like minification and filename hashing.
 Stay tuned!

+Final note:  dev needs his first job, please help😃

+Image by <a href="https://pixabay.com/users/Natalia_Kollegova-5226803/?utm_source=link-attribution&amp;utm_medium=referral&amp;utm_campaign=image&amp;utm_content=2790656">Наталья Коллегова</a> from <a href="https://pixabay.com/?utm_source=link-attribution&amp;utm_medium=referral&amp;utm_campaign=image&amp;utm_content=2790656">Pixabay</a>